saribwasee/Docker/Docker-Compose/README.md

 #### Example `docker-compose.yaml`:

-Here's an example `docker-compose.yml` file for a simple web application with a web server and a database service:
+Here's an small example `docker-compose.yaml` file for simple web application with a web server and a database service:

 ```yaml
 version: '3.8'